MouseBiteLabs/Game-Boy-MBC5-Cartridge/Technical/README.md

 For 64K, /CE needs to be at VCC, *or* CE2 needs to be at GND for the current to be minimized.
 For 256K, /CE needs to be at VCC, full stop (in this case, VCC is whatever voltage appears on the SRAM's VCC pin, so when power is off that's the battery voltage).
 That's not super convenient if the power is off - something needs to make the /CE pin go to VCC, which means whatever that something is better not be pulling a lot of current, lest we lower our battery life.

+*If you use a 256 Kbit SRAM chip, but solder the jumpers on my board for 64 Kbit, the CE2 pin on the 64 Kbit RAM chip will be continuously enabled by setting it high.
+And for 1024 Kbit SRAM, there's an extra four pins to expand the memory space, and it also restores the CE2 pin that the 64 Kbit SRAM has.
+For easy implementation, my boards still only use the /CE pin for data access and retention, and keeps the new CE2 pin continuously enabled.*

-On original MBC1 cartridges, games that have 64K SRAM used the MBC1 for controlling the /CE pin for data access, and U4 (MM1026) for keeping CE2 at GND when power was off.
-But for 256K SRAM, that CE2 pin wasn't available anymore.
-Instead, if a cartridge had an MM1026 chip for battery management, the MBC1 was powered via of the battery as well, and had internal logic to keep /CE logic high when disabled.
+Games that have 64K SRAM can use the MBC5 for controlling the /CE pin for data access, and U4 (the MM chips) for keeping CE2 at GND when power was off.
+But for 256K SRAM, that CE2 pin isn't available anymore.
+As an example - for MBC1 games, if a cartridge had an MM1026 chip for battery management, the MBC1 was powered via of the battery as well, and had internal logic to keep /CE logic high when disabled.
 The MM1026 has a /CE output as well that will pull the output up to the battery voltage, however it *does not* have a way to allow the /CE pin to be accessed during normal gameplay.
 So the MBC1 needs to take care of both functions, but since it's powered from the battery when power is off, that means the battery life would be impacted.
-I don't know how much current the MBC1 pulls from the battery for games that had 256K SRAM, but I imagine it probably wasn't a whole lot - I would still expect 64K SRAM games to last longer though.

-*Wouldn't it be great if there was some version of this MM chip that utilized some kind of function that combined regular access of the 256K SRAM's /CE pin but also keep it pulled up to battery voltage when power was shut off for low data retention currents without having to power the MBC1 on the battery as well? .....
-Foreshadowing is a literary device in whi ---*

-On my custom MBC1 board, I implement a method of accessing the RAM /CE pin *and* keeping it in a low power state, without needing the MBC1 to be powered by the battery.
-This can be done with just an MM1134, an MM1026 and extra parts, or completely new off-the-shelf components without the need for a donor.
+Luckily, the /CE pin on 256K SRAM chips can be managed completely by the MM1134.
+And all MBC5 games used this chip, if it had battery-backed RAM.
+The MM1026 wasn't used at all.
+Using the MM1134 removed the requirement of keeping the MBC5 powered while the cartridge was off, if using larger than 64K RAM.
+Handy!
+But on my custom carts, I add in an extra bit of circuitry to allow you to do this with just an MM1026, or completely new off-the-shelf components without the need for a donor - just in case you have an MBC5 donor that doesn't have RAM on it.
 But before covering that, let's talk about the other important part of the battery backup system - how to properly and safely manage shifting between console power to battery power.

 ### Reset IC - MM1026